-Sydney-based Kaldor Public Art Projects, well known for four-and-a-half decades for ground-breaking contemporary art projects with international artists, has taken up residence within Sydney College of the Arts.
+Sydney-based Kaldor Public Art Projects, well known for four-and-a-half decades for ground-breaking contemporary art projects with international artists, took up residence within Sydney College of the Arts in April 2014.

 Since 1969 Kaldor Public Art Projects has created ground-breaking projects with international artists in public spaces, changing the landscape of contemporary art in Australia with projects that resonate around the world.